vacu9708/Tools-etc/Messaging system(Kafka)/readme.md

 ## Batch
 A collection of records that are grouped together within a single partition for more efficient storage and transmission.<br>
 The default load balancer of Kafka is Sticky partitioner.
-It was Round robin before.
+It was Round robin before.<br>
+It minimizes the number of separate requests, which can lead to reduced latency and fewer CPU cycles
 - Stick to a partition until a batch is full or linger.ms has elapsed.
 - After sending the batch, change the partition that is "sticky"